Adding edge dynamics to bipartite random-access networks: Model description

 \subsection{The graph evolution}

-The node activity process $(X(t), Q(t))_{t \geq 0}$ and the edge activity process $(Y(t))_{t \geq 0}$ form a continuous-time Markov process on
+The node activity process $({\bf X}(t), {\bf Q}(t))_{t \geq 0}$ and the edge activity process $({\bf Y}(t))_{t \geq 0}$ form a continuous-time Markov process on

-that describes the evolution of the graph under the effect of the dynamics.
+that describes the evolution of the graph under the effects of the dynamics.
 We refer to this process as the \textit{graph evolution process}.
-Control on this process allows us to understand how the degrees of the nodes change over time and how nodes activates, and it is the key to obtaining precise asymptotics for the mean transition time.
+Control on this process allows us to understand how the degrees of the nodes change over time and how nodes activate, and it is the key to obtaining precise asymptotics for the mean transition time.

 In order to keep track of the states of the nodes and the edges in the graph, we focus on the number of active neighbors each node has.